-As with all forms of Hire Purchase, until the final payment is made in settlement of the PCP agreement, the car is legally owned by Audi Finance (although it is registered in you, the customer’s name).
+As with all forms of Hire Purchase, until the final payment is made in settlement of the PCP agreement, the car is legally owned by Audi Financial Services (although it is registered in you, the customer’s name).

 It is important that we highlight a few distinctions.

-(a) As a branch of Volkswagen Bank GmbH, Audi Finance as an entity is authorised by the Federal Financial Supervisory Authority in Germany and is regulated by the Central Bank of Ireland for Conduct of Business Rules, which include the general rules within Consumer Protection Code.
+(a) As a branch of Volkswagen Bank GmbH, Audi Financial Services as an entity is authorised by the Federal Financial Supervisory Authority in Germany and is regulated by the Central Bank of Ireland for Conduct of Business Rules, which include the general rules within Consumer Protection Code.